leogsilva/cloudformation-pipeline/README.md

 - Cfn_nag
 - TaskCat

-After that, CodePipeline starts CD (Continuous Delivery) step, The "Test" step creates a replica of the production environment.
+After that, CodePipeline starts CD (Continuous Delivery) step.
+The "Test" step creates a replica of the production environment.

 In parallel, creates a ChangeSet to be applied at Production Environment.

 After these steps, a PullRequest is automatically created.

 At this time, the approver has various information available to decide whether to accept or not the PullRequest.

 The approver can access the Replica environment and the ChangeSet to verify all the changes that will be applied at Production environment.

 There's a lambda function that get the change status when PR is approved and allow pipeline to go on.